 The Unicode Standard includes Indic digits (including forms used with different Indic scripts), Arabic digits (with forms used in most of the Arabic world), and European digits (now used internationally).
 Because of this decision, the traditional names could not be retained without confusion.
-In addition, there are two main variants of the Arabic digits: those used in Iran, Pakistan, and Afghanistan (here called Eastern Arabic-Indic) and those used in other parts of the Arabic world.
-In summary, the Unicode Standard uses the names shown in Table 8-1.
-A different set of digits, called Rumi, was used in historical materials from Egypt to Spain, and is discussed in the subsection on "Rumi Numeral Forms" in Section 15.3, Numerals.
+In addition, there are two main variants of the Arabic digits: those used in Afghanistan, India, Iran, and Pakistan (here called Eastern Arabic-Indic) and those used in other parts of the Arabic world.
+In summary, the Unicode Standard uses the names shown in Table 9-1.
+A different set of number forms, called Rumi, was used in historical materials from Egypt to Spain, and is discussed in the subsection on "Rumi Numeral Forms" in Section 22.3, Numerals.